pgibler/Binance.NET/README.md

 ### From source

-- Build the project using the [Build from source] steps.
+- Build the project using the [build from source steps](#build-from-source).
 - Add the DLLs from the build to your project.
-- Reference them from the .csproj file containing the classes that will utilize the `BinanaceApi` class.
+- Reference them from the .csproj file containing the classes that will utilize the `Binance` class.

 Once you have done these steps, to use Binance.NET in your C# application, create an instance of `Binance` and invoke it's functionality from your code.